Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 The Institute of Psychometric Coaching (IPC) has developed a variety of tailored preparations to ensure you are ready for your tests with APS.
 Our professionals have analysed APS’s strategies and techniques and developed a full range of countermeasures.
 Our preparations include:

-• A large pool of timed practice tests online – Abstract, Verbal & Numerical Reasoning tests
+• A large pool of timed practice tests online – abstract, verbal, numerical tests.

-• Step by step solutions at the end of each cognitive test
+• Step by step solutions at the end of each test.

 Benefits include: